nkoehring/connect_four/README.md

 I use [kludjs](https://bitbucket.org/zserge/klud.js/) for testing.

-## known bugs
+## known bugs / issues

-* There is still a bug in the solver when actual players play.
-* In Firefox, the board moves a pixel on reset, so that tokens look misplaced.
+* Browser resize is not handled (tokens positioned absolute).
+* No responsive layout.
+* Slots are not rendered seamless in all browsers.
+* Hovered columns are behind tokens.

 ## about